mc776/HideousDestructor/hd_manual.md

 To ensure operator safety and comfort, the Brontornis cannon should only be fired from a secure position.

-Protip: While it is too wide to penetrate walls effectively, the Brontornis shell is hard and can overpenetrate softer targets.
+Protip: While it is too wide to penetrate walls effectively without detonating, the Brontornis shell is hard enough to overpenetrate softer targets.
 Line them up.

 ### Bolt-Action Rifle
 GZDoom actor names: `BossRifle`